-Nike Inc. - A Buy At Current Levels
+Nike, Inc. - A Buy At Current Levels

 To summarize, I believe that Nike is a powerhouse athletic apparel brand that has several initiatives that could improve its performance in the long term.
 The short-term may be difficult as competition in the industry intensifies and the current initiatives may take some time to gain momentum and turn things around.
 This may discourage near-sighted investors from picking this stock as an addition to their portfolio.
 However, the long-term does seem promising for Nike as it is carefully positioning itself to benefit from changing consumer preferences for shopping and the expansion of the athletic apparel industry.

-To conclude, the first quarter performance may have been disappointing but wasn’t a shocker since results were in line with expectations.
-Margins have contracted to lower levels compared to its average owing to forex pressures and price cuts to encourage sales.
+To conclude, the first-quarter performance may have been disappointing but wasn’t a shocker since results were in line with expectations.
+Margins have contracted to lower levels compared to its average, owing to forex pressures and price cuts to encourage sales.

 Going forward, the athletic apparel industry is showing promising signs of growth.
 China has the potential to be a key contributor to sales growth.
 Apart from that, I believe that Nike’s product strategy and supply chain revamping could do well to support future revenue growth.
 With a solid product strategy that resonates with buyers locally and internationally, Nike stands a chance to scale up full-price product sales which could in turn reduce pressures off of its gross margins.
 The dividends are a plus point for investors.
 The remaining budget for share repurchases could bolster EPS for Nike in the upcoming quarters.

 The stock trades at lower levels relative to its historical performance and its current peer valuations.
-These price levels provide investors with a good opportunity to accumulate shares for a long term investment horizon (up to 5 years or more).
+These price levels provide investors with a good opportunity to accumulate shares for a long-term investment horizon (up to five years or more).

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.